LiskArchive/lisk-sdk/README.md

 node app.js
 ```

-In a browser navigate to: <http://localhost:8000> (for the mainnet) or <http://localhost:7000> (for the testnet).
-If Lisk is running on a remote system, switch `localhost` for the external IP Address of the machine.

 Once the process is verified as running correctly, `CTRL+C` and start the process with `pm2`.
 This will fork the process into the background and automatically recover the process if it fails.

 ```